Contractor Attorney in Mobile, AL

 Our contractor attorneys in Mobile, AL work with you to determine what’s the best and most realistic outcome for your case.
 We’ve worked with many contractors over the years so we understand the issues that prevent them from being paid promptly.
 We are also adept in getting what our clients deserve in these situations.
 With a desired outcome in mind, our contractor lawyers determine the best course of action.
 It’s important to note that not all cases end in litigation.
 We work to resolve our cases in a variety of ways, including settlement, mediation or arbitration.
 However, if litigation is the only way to solve the issue, we will utilize our resources to defend you successfully.

-At Trent Cotney, P.A., we provide counsel to our clients in the following areas:
+At Cotney Construction Law, we provide counsel to our clients in the following areas:

 - Contract negotiation, drafting, and review